Loading...

 To destroy the setup packages and delete their data run:

-Next, you might want to browse the available in OpenHIM Platform.
+Next, you might want to browse the recipes available in OpenHIM Platform.
 Each recipe bundles a set of packages and configuration to setup an HIE for a particular purpose.

-Alternatively you can also browse the individual set of that OpenHIM Platform offers.
+Alternatively you can also browse the individual set of packages that OpenHIM Platform offers.
 Each package's documentation lists the environment variables used to configure them.

 The interoperability layer that enables simpler data exchange between the different systems.
 It is also the security layer for the other systems.